experimentarium/times/docs/part-2/06-equations.md

 Add-in\"}](assets/image18.png "blank"){width="7.50754593175853e-2in"
 height="7.507655293088364e-3in"}

-As one can see, the expressions for *FIXCOST(r,y)* can be augmented in a straightforward manner, obtaining the expressions *FIXCOST°(r,y)* that take into account early capacity retirements of each vintage, represented by the *VAR_SCAP~r,v,t,p~* variables.
+As one can see, the expressions for $FIXCOST(r,y)$ can be augmented in a straightforward manner, obtaining the expressions $FIXCOST°(r,y)$ that take into account early capacity retirements of each vintage, represented by the $VAR\_SCAP_{r,v,t,p}$ variables.

 **Case 1.a:** ${ILED}_{t} \leq {ILED}_{Min,t}$ and ${TLIFE}_{t} + {ILED}_{t} \geq {D(t)}$